CUMIN Program

 The ultimate goal of CUMIN is to use the eco-campus as a living lab to develop flexible methods and tools to enable valuable transition to e-mobility: replacement of pollutant thermal cars by alternative mobility solutions including various types of e-vehicles (from e-bike to e-trains).

-CUMIN is an interdisciplinary program, which gathers research teams on electrical engineering from L2EP, urban planning from the TVES, on mechanical engineering from LaMcube, on socio-economics from CLERSE, on atmospheric optics from LOA, and on scientific communication GERiiCO, to work on different projects related to electro-mobility.
+CUMIN is an interdisciplinary program which gathered at first research teams on electrical engineering from L2EP and on urban planning from TVES.
+Since 2024, others research teams have joined the project: on mechanical engineering from LaMcube, on socio-economics from CLERSE, on atmospheric optics from LOA and on scientific communication GERiiCO to work on different projects related to electro-mobility.

 Overview of CUMIN